 - Endocarditis.
-An inflammation of the membrane surrounding your heart, endocarditis can severely damage your heart valves.
-Endocarditis is the most common and the most deadly of Q fever's complications.
+An inflammation of the membrane inside your heart, endocarditis can severely damage your heart valves.
+Endocarditis is the most deadly of Q fever's complications.

 - Lung issues.
 Some people who have Q fever develop pneumonia.
 This can lead to acute respiratory distress, a medical emergency in which you're not getting enough oxygen.

 - Pregnancy problems.
 Chronic Q fever increases the risk of miscarriage, low birth weight, premature birth and stillbirth.

 - Liver damage.
 Some people who have Q fever develop hepatitis, an inflammation of the liver that interferes with its function.

 - Meningitis.
 Q fever also can cause meningitis, an inflammation of the membrane surrounding your brain and spinal cord.

 - Longo DL, et al. Harrison's Online.
 18th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=4.
 Accessed May 12, 2014.

 - Raoult D. Clinical manifestations and diagnosis of Q fever. http://www.uptodate.com/home.
 Accessed May 12, 2014.

 - Raoult D. Treatment and prevention of Q fever. http://www.uptodate.com/home.
 Accessed May 12, 2014.